 Collaborations between faculty and students at Augusta University are forged by the individual faculty and students themselves.
 Therefore, the requirements to engage in scholarly work with a professor is up to the individual professor and may range from no experience at all to significant experience with studio or laboratory equipment, statistics, writing, or analysis of discipline specific material or data.

-We ask that students who are interested in presenting research or scholarly work at a Student Brown Bag apply using the application process.
+We ask that students who are interested in presenting research or scholarly work at a Student Research Series apply using the application process.
 You will need the signature and support of your faculty advisor so be sure to include them in the application process.

 CURS offers support to faculty and students who engage in scholarship together however, independent student study or independent faculty study is not supported through CURS.
 We offer funding to as many quality projects as possible that meet the criteria of being either 1) supplies and materials for faculty-student research or scholarship 2) faculty travel with students to complete or present collaborative research or scholarship 3) faculty development related to undergraduate research or scholarship.

 Instructions and the form for application for yearly funding can be found on the application page.

 CURS is located Allgood Hall, E330.
 The office is found within the Summerville Research Suite.
 Feel free to drop by or contact us at 706-729-2094 .
 You can also contact the CURS Program Coordinator, Melissa Knapp email@example.com.

 Funding is crucial to quality experiences for faculty-student collaborations.
 Please call 706-729-2094 to find out more about how you can contribute to Augusta University student success.